apache/kylin/website/_docs/install/configuration.md

 - `kylin.source.jdbc.sqoop-mapper-num`: specifies how many slices should be split.
 Sqoop will run a mapper for each slice.
 The default value is 4.
 - `kylin.source.jdbc.field-delimiter`: specifies the field separator.
 The default value is \

-> Tip: For more information, please refer to [Building a JDBC Data Source](/docs/tutorial/setup_jdbc_datasource.html).
+> Note: For more information, please refer to [Building a JDBC Data Source](/docs/tutorial/setup_jdbc_datasource.html).